student pointing to image of earth on screen

 4

-These courses relate best to Geography: ANTHR 1100 Cultural Anthropology, ANTHR 1130 People and Cultures of the World, ECONO 2201 Macroeconomics and the Global Economy, ECONO 2202 Microeconomics and the Global Economy, POLS 2220 World Politics, SOCIO 2210 Social Problems, SOCIO 2215 Racial and Ethnic Relations
+These courses relate best to Geography: ANTHR 1100 Cultural Anthropology, ANTHR 1130 People and Cultures of the World, ECONO 2201 Macroeconomics and the Global Economy, ECONO 2202 Microeconomics and the Global Economy, POLS 2220 World Politics, SOCIO 2210 Social Problems, SOCIO 2215 Race and Racism in America

 5